dummifiedme/TheNotebook/NotesVault/Parliament.md

 ---

 ### Composition of Two Houses

 #### Composition of Rajya Sabha
 - Maximum Strength = {250}
 	- Representatives of the states/UT = {238}
 	- Nominated by the president = 12

+- 4th Schedule deals with the allocation of the seats in the RS to the